Battle of Khaybar: In classic Islamic literature

 According to mainstream Sunni opinion, the battle is mentioned in Sahih Bukhari, in which Muhammad is reported to have said "Tomorrow I will give the flag to a man with whose leadership Allah will grant (the Muslim) victory."
 Afterwards, he gave the flag to Ali.
 According to a Shia tradition, Muhammad called for Ali, who killed a Jewish chieftain with a sword-stroke, which split in two the helmet, the head and the body of the victim.
 Having lost his shield, Ali is said to have lifted both of the doors of the fortress from their hinges, climbed into the moat and held them up to make a bridge whereby the attackers gained access to the redoubt.
 The door was so heavy that forty men were required to put it back in place.
 This story is the basis for the Shi'ites viewing Ali as the prototype of heroes.

 On one occasion, Muslim soldiers, without Muhammad's opinion and permission, killed and cooked a score of donkeys, which had escaped from a farm.
 The incident led Muhammad to forbid to Muslims the meat of horses, mules, and donkeys, unless consumption was forced by necessity.
 The Jews surrendered when, after a month and a half of the siege, all but two fortresses were captured by the Muslims.

-According to modern fiqh researchers the aftermath of Khaibar battle were significant as various Islamic jurist scholars from various school of thoughs such as Dawud al-Zahiri, Ahmad ibn Hanbal, Malik ibn Anas, and Muhammad Shaybani were basing the event of the ruling of seizure of Khaibar properties by Muslim conquerors and employing the subdued Jewish inhabitants as the worker of Khaibar gardens and plantations in the aftermath of the battle.
+According to modern fiqh researchers the aftermath of Khaibar battle were significant as various Islamic jurist scholars from various schools of thought such as Dawud al-Zahiri, Ahmad ibn Hanbal, Malik ibn Anas, and Muhammad Shaybani were basing the event of the ruling of seizure of Khaibar properties by Muslim conquerors and employing the subdued Jewish inhabitants as the workers of Khaibar gardens and plantations in the aftermath of the battle.
 Those jurists and their followers were passing verdict that the practice were as became model of Islamic business cooperation to cultivate agricultural land were allowed according to their Madhhabs.

 Islamic primary sources

 Muslim scholars suggest that capturing Khaibar had been a divine promise implied in Quran 48:20 below:

 The event is mentioned in many Sunni Hadith collections.
 The Muslim scholar Safiur Rahman al Mubarakpuri mentions that the hadith below regarding Amir's accidental death is related to Khaibar:

-It has been narrated on the authority of Ibn Salama.
-He heard the tradition from his father who said: ... .By God, we had stayed there only three nights when we set out to Khaibar with the Messenger of Allah.
-(On the way) my uncle, Amir, began to recite the following rajaz verses for the people:

-By God, if Thou hadst not guided us aright,

-We would have neither practised charity nor offered prayers.